leonardobertolani/temperatures/README.md

 </p>

 From here, we easily realise that the computation to be performed at each layer is nothing more than a scalar product between the vector of temperatures of the objects at instant $t$ and the vector of thermal resistances of that object with respect to all the others.
+This is also the reason why the Forward Euler Method is called **explicit** method, because it only needs the knowledge of the system at a certain instant of time $t$ to determine its future evolution.
 Indeed, we observe that

 $$
 T_i(t + dt) = T_i(t) - (\frac{T_i(t) - T_1(t)}{R_{i1} \cdot m_i \cdot c_i} + \frac{T_i(t) - T_1(t)}{R_{i2} \cdot m_i \cdot c_i} + \ldots + \frac{T_i(t) - T_N(t)}{R_{iN} \cdot m_i \cdot c_i} + \frac{T_i(t) - T_{env}}{R_{i-env} \cdot m_i \cdot c_i}) \cdot dt